facebookresearch/ParlAI/parlai/tasks/holl_e/README.md

 **Command Line Arguments:**

-`--knowledge KNOWLEDGE` is a bool, default True, that specifies whether you should background knowledge of the following types found below.

-`--knowledge-types`, `-kt` is a string of only `full` or should be a comma separated list of the following categories: plot, review, comments, fact_table, for example:
+`--knowledge-types`, `-kt` is a string of only `full`, `none` or should be a comma separated list of the following categories: plot, review, comments, fact_table, for example:
  `-kt full`, `-kt plot,review`, `-kt comments`.
 Defaults to `full`

 *Category Descriptions:*

+none: No knowledge used

 full: All of the below